Gendo90/Item_Catalog_Web_Server_Ed/readme.md

-A planned, upcoming feature is the ability to view random selections of other users' books, based on genre names that match genres in your personal collection, as well as some random books that will be featured on the public area of the website for any site visitors.
+A planned, upcoming feature is the ability to view random selections of other users' books, based on genre names that match genres in your personal collection.

-There will also be a footer added to the website displaying information like contact information, year(s) during which the website was developed and maintained, and possibly some quick links to pages like the home page and the "My Collection" pages and possibly recently visited pages on the site.
+The footer will also eventually some quick links to pages like the home page, the "My Collection" pages, and possibly recently visited pages on the site (e.g. a "back" button).

 Another planned upgrade would allow more books to be added each day, while enabling a revenue stream as an Amazon Associate.
 This upgrade consists of